Carluve/carluve.github.io/_pages/about.md

   - /about.html
 ---

+AI researcher focused on applying Generative AI to solve real-world challenges in education, business, and public services.

 Hi there! 👋

 I'm a PhD candidate and AI enthusiast with a passion for applying cutting-edge technology to real-world challenges—especially in education and the public sector.
 By day, I help governments and institutions innovate with AI and cloud at Amazon Web Services.
 By night, I explore the messy, fascinating world of generative models, digital policy, and sometimes... memes.